EddieJ03/Amazon-Reviews-Project/README.md

 Finally, we did a pairplot between all the numerical columns to notice any relationships, and got the following:
 ![pairplot](image-1.png)

-Since we are mostly interested in predicing the `rating` column, we decided to take a look at how the other columns might affect it.
+Since we are mostly interested in predicting the `rating` column, we decided to take a look at how the other columns might affect it.
 One thing to notice is that there doesn't seem to be a clear trend between timestamp and rating, suggesting ratings are not strongly correlated with the time of review.
-Another observation is that a lot of the ratings are 5, if you'll notice the top-left plot.
-Additionally, the helpful vote values look to be somewhat normally sitributed around the ratings.
+Another observation is that a lot of the ratings are 5 based off of the top-left plot.
+Additionally, the helpful vote values look to be somewhat normally distributed around the ratings.
 Another way of looking at it is every rating has at least one helpful vote.
-This also applies for verified purchase.
+This also applies to verified purchases.

 ### Data Preprocessing
 All data preprocessing can be found here: [Preprocessing Notebook](https://github.com/EddieJ03/151a-project/blob/Milestone3/DataCleaning.ipynb)